JoJoDataPhysics/rustanimations/README.md

 ## Project Overview

-This Rust project is a graphical simulation built using the [Bevy game engine](https://bevyengine.org/) and the [rand crate](https://docs.rs/rand/latest/rand/).
-The project demonstrates the movement of circular chains and the visualization of different elements (like nodes, indices, and contour dots) as they orbit around a central point.
-The animation is created using Bevy's entity-component-system (ECS) and Bevy's real-time rendering capabilities.

-The main components of the project are:

-- **`mod movements`**: Contains the logic for animating circular objects and orchestrating their motion.
-- **`mod shapes`**: Defines different geometric shapes, such as circular chains, and how these shapes are constructed, aligned, and displayed.
-- **`mod testing`**: Provides testing utilities for verifying the behavior of circular chains and contours.
+This Rust project provides functionality for simulating and manipulating circular chains of nodes in a 2D space.
+Each circular node has properties like position, radius, and direction, and can be aligned with other nodes to create chains.
+The project is built using Rust's standard libraries along with the [Bevy game engine](https://bevyengine.org/) for rendering and animation, and the [rand crate](https://docs.rs/rand/latest/rand/) for generating random values.
+This simulation includes the ability to create circular chains, position and align nodes, and visualize them.

+The project also includes a `ContourNode` system, which allows the generation of a contour made up of nodes, and uses Bevy's rendering capabilities to animate and display various elements, such as circles and contour points.

+### Key Features:
+- **Circular Nodes**: Each node represents a circle in 2D space, with adjustable properties such as radius and direction.
+- **Circle Chains**: Multiple nodes can be linked into a chain, allowing you to align and move the nodes together.
+- **Visualization**: Using Bevy’s rendering system, the project animates circular nodes and chains with customizable visibility options for circles, nodes, indices, and contour dots.
+- **Contouring**: The project supports contour generation for defining special geometric relationships between nodes.

 ## Project Structure

 ### Modules

-- **`mod movements`**: Handles the movement logic for animated shapes, such as orbiting around a central point.
-- **`mod shapes`**: Defines the geometric structures like circular chains and contours.
-The key sub-modules in `shapes` are:
-  - `circle`: Contains the `CircleChain` struct for managing a chain of connected circles.
-  - `combi_shapes`: Contains utility functions like `seven_chain()` for creating specific combinations of shapes.
-  - `contour`: Defines structures like `seven_node_contour()` for node-based shapes.
-- **`mod testing`**: Contains test functions to verify that circles, chains, and contours are behaving as expected.
+1. **CircularNode**: Defines a circular node with properties such as position, radius, and direction.
+Includes methods for creating and aligning nodes.
+2. **CircleChain**: Handles the logic of managing a chain of circular nodes, with functions for adding, moving, and aligning nodes in the chain.
+3. **ContourNode**: Represents contour points that interact with circular chains, allowing for more complex geometric shapes.
+4. **Testing**: Functions like `test_circle`, `test_circle_chain`, and `test_contour` are provided to validate the behavior of nodes and chains.

-### Key Functions
+### Core Components

+- **`CircularNode`**: A structure that represents a circle in 2D space, with properties like position `(x, y)`, radius, and direction (angle in radians).
+Key methods include:
+  - **`allign_nodes`**: Aligns one circular node relative to a reference node at a specified distance.
+  - **`new`**: Creates a new circular node.

+- **`CircleChain`**: A collection of circular nodes connected in a chain.
+Key methods include:
+  - **`new`**: Creates a new circle chain with a specified head node and distance between nodes.
+  - **`add_circle`**: Adds a new circular node to the chain.
-- **`test_circle()`**: Runs a test to verify the behavior of a single circle.
+  - **`move_head`**: Moves the head of the chain by a specified offset.
-- **`test_circle_chain()`**: Tests the creation and alignment of a chain of circles.
+  - **`position_head`**: Repositions the head of the chain at a specific coordinate.
-- **`test_contour()`**: Tests the creation and positioning of contour nodes.

-### `main()` Function

-The main entry point of the program, responsible for:

-1. Running the tests (`test_circle()`, `test_circle_chain()`, and `test_contour()`).
-2. Initializing the Bevy app.
-3. Spawning entities like the camera and animated circular chains in the 2D space.
-4. Defining systems that run in the Bevy ECS loop, including the `animate_circles` system for animating the circular chains.

-### Animation Logic

-The `animate_circles()` system is responsible for:
+  - **`allign_nodes`**: Aligns all the nodes in the chain based on the head node.

+- **`seven_chain`**: A utility function that creates a specific chain of seven circular nodes, used to demonstrate chaining and alignment.

+- **`ContourNode`**: Defines nodes that represent a contour, with methods to generate a specific seven-node contour.

+## Animation and Visualization

+The project uses Bevy’s `App` system to animate the circular chains, positioning them in an orbit around a central point and rendering them with customizable visual elements.
+Bevy's ECS (Entity Component System) manages the behavior of the animated chains, and `Gizmos` are used to visualize the nodes, circles, and other elements.

+Key Bevy Systems:

+- **`setup()`**: Initializes the Bevy app, spawns a 2D camera, and generates multiple circular chains.
-- Calculating the updated position of each circle in the chain.
+- **`animate_circles()`**: This system updates the position and orientation of each circle in the chain and renders them using Bevy’s gizmo system.
-- Rendering circles, nodes, and other indicators (like contour dots).
-- Orbiting the circles around a central point and aligning them based on their respective angles and radii.

 ## Setup and Requirements

 ### Prerequisites

-- **Rust**: Ensure you have Rust installed.
-You can download and install it from [rust-lang.org](https://www.rust-lang.org/).
+- **Rust**: Make sure to have Rust installed.
+You can install it from [rust-lang.org](https://www.rust-lang.org/).
-- **Bevy**: This project relies on Bevy for game engine features.
-Bevy and its dependencies are included via `Cargo.toml`.
+- **Bevy**: This project depends on the Bevy game engine.
+Bevy and other dependencies are managed through Cargo.
-- **Rand**: The `rand` crate is used for generating random values, such as circle speed and orbit radius.
+- **Rand**: The `rand` crate is used for generating random numbers in the animation.

 ### Installing Dependencies

-After cloning the repository, run the following command to fetch and install dependencies:
+To install the necessary dependencies for this project, run the following command:

 ```bash
 cargo build